Open topic with navigation

 Synergex.SynergyDE.synxml.dll).
 Microsoft’s recommended practice when loading assemblies is to use the fully qualified name when possible, to prevent versioning issues.

-OPENELB is not supported for portable class libraries or Universal Windows Platform (UWP).
+OPENELB is not supported for Universal Windows Platform (UWP).

 Synergy/DE for OpenVMS uses shared executable images to implement ELBs.
 Elb_spec must be a filename or logical for the shared image name; do not include a device, directory, or file type field.
 The logical for the shared image must have the same name as the shared image and must translate to the filename and path of the shared image.
 For example: